apache/incubator-pegasus-website/_community/proposal.md

 After our initial open source project release in 2017, we have seen a great amount of interest across a diverse set of users and companies.

-Our experiences at committers and PMC members on other Apache projects have convince us that having a long-term home at Apache foundation would be a great fit for the project, to ensure that processes and procedures are in place to keep project and community “healthy” and free of any commercial, political or legal faults.
+Our experiences at committers and PMC members on other Apache projects have convinced us that having a long-term home at Apache foundation would be a great fit for the project, to ensure that processes and procedures are in place to keep project and community "healthy" and free of any commercial, political or legal faults.

 ### Initial Goal